mongodb/specifications/source/connection-string/connection-string-spec.rst

 A WARN level logging message MUST be issued.
 For example::

-  Unsupported option 'connectMS' on URI 'mongodb://localhost/?connectMS=1'.
+  Unsupported option 'connectMS'.
 Keys should be descriptive and follow existing conventions:

 Time based keys